Can I Smoke Weed and Take Cold Medicine?

 The general consensus among the medical community is that it’s not recommended to combine smoking weed with cold medicine.
 Mixing the two may cause unwanted reactions when you already may not be feeling your best.
 Plus, smoke inhalation can aggravate and extend symptoms like sore throat and coughing.

-If you choose to consume cannabis to mitigate cold symptoms, like the aches from your fever, it’s best to:
+If you choose to consume cannabis to mitigate cold symptoms, like the aches from your fever or congestion in the nose or ears, it’s best to:

 1. Avoid combining cannabis with cold medicine.
 In this case, you might try soothing a sore throat with warm liquids and honey or fighting congestion with a humidifier.